microsoft/vscode-docs/docs/remote/troubleshooting.md

 On Linux, you can use your distribution's package manager to install SSHFS.
 For Debian/Ubuntu: `sudo apt-get install sshfs`

-> **Note:** WSL 1 does not support FUSE or SSHFS, so the instructions differ for Windows currently. **WSL2 does include FUSE and SSHFS support**, so this will change soon.
+> **Note:** WSL 1 does not support FUSE or SSHFS, so the instructions differ for Windows currently. **WSL 2 does include FUSE and SSHFS support**, so this will change soon.

 On macOS, you can install SSHFS using [Homebrew](https://brew.sh/): `brew install sshfs` In addition, if you would prefer not to use the command line to mount the remote filesystem, you can also install [SSHFS GUI](https://github.com/dstuecken/sshfs-gui).